relloller/errOrRecursion/README.md

       npm install

  Calculation of the millionth element in the Fibonacci sequence:

-errOrRecursion: 7425ms
+errOrRecursion.js: 7425ms

-trampoline:     4356ms
+trampoline.js:     4356ms

-tco-harmony:    3415ms
+tco-harmony.js:    3415ms

-iteration:      3591ms
+iteration.js:      3591ms

 *fibonacci 1000000:* 1.953282128707757731632014947596256332443542996591873396953405194571625257887015694766641987634150146128879524335220236084625510912019560233744015438115196636156919962135e+208987

-Be careful of growing arrays, objects, maps, etc. which may cause an overflow of the allocated heap.
+Be careful of growing arrays, objects, etc. which may cause an overflow of the allocated heap.

  #### Notes:
    Tail call optimization is available for Node.js using the '-harmony' argument.
 Example provided in tco-harmony.js